loonyuni/loonyuni.github.io/source/_posts/2015-02-04-koh-phangan.markdown

 Oh!
 Another pro of living right near haadrin beach is that you don't have to pay an entrance fee to the party, nor pay for a taxi or ferry to get to the location.

 And it is here, that my fake Birkenstocks were stolen.
-I also lost a pair of shorts and sunglasses.
-Thomas also suspects that some of his cash was stolen... sigh, shit happens.
+I also lost a pair of shorts and sunglasses. ...sigh, shit happens.

 We left Koh Phangnan at 9 AM, meaning we only really got 3 hours of sleep, and spent the entirety of 2/4/15 on busses and ferrys getting to Phuket.
 We are finally in Phuket, and dismayed to find that things are super expensive here (relative to Bangkok). :(